Introduction

 Learning to Fight Better

-But hey, it's not all doom and gloom!
+But hey, it’s not all doom and gloom!
 There are ways to ease off the constant arguments.
-It's about toning down the volume, disagreeing without making it a battle royale, and most importantly, learning how to make up when things get heated.
-That's where science-based couples therapy can come in handy—it's like a crash course in fighting fair and keeping your health and relationship intact.
+It’s about toning down the volume, making repair attempts, disagreeing without making it a battle royale, and, most importantly, learning how to make up when things get heated.
+And, of course, not fighting in front of your children.
+That’s where science-based couples therapy can be helpful—like a crash course in fighting fair and keeping your health and relationship intact.

 Closing Thoughts